 You might be wondering what armadillo eggs are and why this non-egg dish goes by that name.
 Well, let me explain.
 An armadillo egg is a jalapeño that has been deseeded and is stuffed with cheese.
 The jalapeño is then encased in sausage and wrapped in bacon.
 It’s said that the bacon wrap around the jalapeño stuffed sausage looks like an armadillo shell, thus giving this dish it’s unique name.

 I started this recipe by cleaning and deseeding all six of my jalapeños.
-Then, in a large bowl I mixed together cream cheese and shredded cheese.
+Then, in a large bowl I mixed together cream cheese and shredded cheese, just like if you were making jalapeño poppers.
 Cream cheese is a great option for a recipe like this because it’s soft and malleable.
 I added in the shredded cheese to bring sharpness and texture to the filling, but you could stick to just cream cheese if you like.
 Now these armadillo eggs are ready to be covered in sausage.

 Chorizo was my sausage of choice for this recipe.
 When given the option, I always opt for chorizo.
-One by one, I carefully wrapped and pressed chorizo around the cheese stuffed jalapeños.
+One by one, I carefully wrapped and pressed the spicy pork sausage around the cheese stuffed jalapeños, into an egg shape.
 How much chorizo to use is really up to you!
 If you want larger “eggs” then use more chorizo, or if you want to enjoy these as more of an appetizer then use less chorizo for smaller “eggs”.

 Now that the armadillo egg assembly is complete, we will move to the smoker.
 It’s so important to preheat the smoker before cooking on it.
 You wouldn’t try to cook anything in your oven without preheating it, so don’t try it with your smoker either!
 I filled my charcoal basket to the brim with Cowboy Charcoal and watched those orange embers bring this smoker to life.
 Wait until the smoker reaches 250 degrees Fahrenheit and then add the chorizo armadillo eggs.